FINANCE

 EXPECTED READ TIME:3 MINUTES

-A checking account is empowering.
+A checking account is the central hub of your personal finances.
 It allows you to access cash, make purchases, and pay your bills.
-Plus, with online and mobile features and services, such as 24/7 access to your account, direct deposit, and bill payment, managing your checking account can be quick and convenient.
+Plus, with online and mobile features — such as 24/7 access to your account, direct deposit, and bill payment — it’s getting easier (and safer) to manage your finances from your checking account.

 Decide on a Monthly Checking Balance